ossf/fuzz-introspector/README.md

 faster (recompilation in particular).
 However, for the full experience we recommend working in the OSS-Fuzz environment as described above.

-One problem with testing locally is that the full end-to-end process of both (1) building fuzzers; (2) running them; (3) building with coverage; and (4) building with introspector analysis, is better supported in the OSS-Fuzz environment.
+A complication with testing locally is that the full end-to-end process of both (1) building fuzzers; (2) running them; (3) building with coverage; and (4) building with introspector analysis, is better supported in the OSS-Fuzz environment.